Fellwanderer

 The Westmorland Gazette’s final Fellwanderer order is signed off

-For the final order, the Gazette addressed some of the faded drawings.
-Twelve were highlighted for replacement, but only six of the worst were swapped.
-Four drawings were like-for-like and found in the Lakeland Sketchbooks and Wainwright in Lakeland.
-The final two were alternative drawings of the same mountains.
+For the final book order, the Gazette sought to address the issue of faded drawings in Fellwanderer.
+While twelve were earmarked for replacement, only the six most severely affected were ultimately swapped.
+Four were direct replacements found in the Lakeland Sketchbooks and Wainwright in Lakeland.
+The remaining two drawings represented alternative depictions of the same mountains.

 These substitutes were: